denlab/replay/README.md

 => (+ 1 1)
 2

 (comment "2.
-Then re-arrange the REPL session to form a unit test:")
+Then re-arrange the REPL session to form a unit test")

 (t/deftest addition-test
   (t/is (= (+ 1 1)
            3)))

 (comment "3.
-Unit tests:")
+Unit tests")

 => (addition-test)